Nijat-Guliyev/Guess-My-Name/README.md

 - Feature 2: After seeing the result, continue the game by clicking the appropriate Again button..

-- Feature 3: Good Luck!
+## Contributing

+If you like this game at the end, recommend it to your relatives.

 ## Author

-Created by [Nijat Guliyev](https://github.com/Nijat-Guliyev).
+Created by [Nijat](https://www.linkedin.com/in/nijat-guliyev-1949a4294/).
 Feel free to check out my [GitHub profile](https://github.com/Nijat-Guliyev) for more projects!